ibyb007/5G/README.md

   <a href="https://play.google.com/apps/testing/com.openappslabs.fiveg"><strong>Join the tester program (Web)</strong></a> &nbsp;&nbsp;
   <a href="https://play.google.com/store/apps/details?id=com.openappslabs.fiveg"><strong>Open in Play Store (Android)</strong></a>
   <br>
   In case you're unable to join in, please raise issue with your email so I can add you in list.
+Since it's closed testing, you may not be able to join with link, I have to add your email.
 </p>

 <p align="center">